Marc Ohrem-Leclef, a MacDowell Colony Fellow (2018), was born in Dusseldorf (Germany).

 The monograph OLYMPIC FAVELA was named "best of 2014" by AmericanPhoto Magazine, and the short documentary film OLYMPIC FAVELA premiered at Seattle Intl.
 Film Festival 2016.

-Ohrem-Leclef's work has been exhibited in Brazil, Germany, India, the UK and US, and is held in the collections of Museo de Arte do Rio (MAR), Rio de Janeiro, and David Dechman, NYC.
+Ohrem-Leclef's work has been exhibited in Brazil, Germany, India, Spain, the UK and US, and is held in the collections of Museo de Arte do Rio (MAR), Rio de Janeiro, and David Dechman, NYC.

-It has been published and reviewed in publications such as Artnews, Artforum, BBC, Hyperallergic, Der Spiegel, Die Zeit, HuffingtonPost, Slate, The New Yorker.
+It has been reviewed in publications such as Artnews, Artforum, BBC, Brit.
+Journal of Photography, Citylab, Der Spiegel, GUP, Hyperallergic, PDN, Slate, The NewYorker, Out.